Updated August 2026

 Can Otter alternatives sync with HubSpot or Salesforce?

-Yes — Laxis, Fireflies, Avoma, Gong and Fathom all sync natively with HubSpot, Salesforce and most major CRMs in 2026.
+Yes, Laxis, Fireflies, Avoma, Gong and Fathom all sync natively with HubSpot, Salesforce and most major CRMs in 2026.
 Laxis goes the deepest on sales-specific fields like deal stage, buyer pain and objections.
 Fireflies covers the basics with conversation analytics pushed into deal records.
-Otter offers HubSpot and Salesforce integrations but the data flow is shallower than the sales-first tools — most teams who outgrow Otter cite the CRM gap as the reason they shop for an alternative.
+Otter offers HubSpot and Salesforce integrations but the data flow is shallower than the sales-first tools, most teams who outgrow Otter cite the CRM gap as the reason they shop for an alternative.
+One August 2026 change to budget for, Laxis moved its CRM integrations from Premium to its Business plan at $29.99 per user per month.

 What is the most accurate Otter alternative?

-Rev is the most accurate Otter alternative because the platform offers a human-transcription option ($1.99 per minute) on top of automatic AI transcription, hitting near 99% accuracy on clean audio.
+Rev is the most accurate Otter alternative because the platform offers a human-transcription option ($1.99 per minute, a rate Rev no longer publishes on its pricing page as of August 2026, so confirm it at checkout) on top of automatic AI transcription, hitting the 99% accuracy Rev advertises for expert human transcription.
 For pure AI transcription, Fireflies, Laxis and Otter all run in the same 90-95% accuracy band depending on audio quality.
 If accuracy on noisy audio matters most, Krisp is worth a look because it pairs noise cancellation with transcription so the AI is processing a cleaner signal in the first place.

 Related reading